 For the gym

-After an hour-long session at Orangetheory, my hands are far from the only thing schvitzing.
-That’s why I like to sanitize with these Zero K wipes post workout: their soothing peppermint oil cools and refreshes my hands and arms, and I can use another wipe (or three) to clean off my sweaty neck, face, and even water bottle.
+After an hour-long session at Orangetheory, my hands are far from the only thing shvitzing.
+That’s why I like to sanitize with these Zero K wipes post-workout: Their soothing peppermint oil cools and refreshes my hands and arms, and I can use another wipe (or three) to clean off my sweaty neck, face, and even water bottle.
+While refreshing, their ingredients do not include alcohol, according to the brand.

 For the office